-The ceremony took place in the presence of hundreds of the camp's residents, representatives from The Emergency and Relief Committee, the Socialist Arab Ba'ath party and the Arab Liberation Front.
+Socialist Arab Ba'ath party and the Arab Liberation Front.
 The Front's representatives conveyed the blessings of the Iraqi president and people to the masses of the Palestinian people and especially to the residents of the Jenin Refugee Camp.
 An ALF representative said that those residents defended the honor of their people and the honor of the Arab and Islamic nations.

-514. These types of ceremonies - focused on incentivizing and glorifying terrorism - were commonplace during the relevant period and often involved family members of suicide terrorists receiving both certificates on behalf of Saddam Hussein as well as dollar-denominated checks issued from Defendant PALESTINE INVESTMENT BANK.
+506. These types of ceremonies were commonplace during the relevant period and often involved family members of suicide terrorists receiving both certificates on behalf of Saddam Hussein as well as dollar-denominated checks issued from Defendant PALESTINE INVESTMENT BANK.7

-515. For example, ceremonies in Gaza (Khan Yunis) held on July 20, 2002, August 28, 2002, March 20, 2003 and March 30, 2003 honored the families of "martyrs" - with the family members each being called up to the dais to receive both their certificates and their U.S. dollar-denominated checks, drawn on Rakad Salem's account at Defendant PALESTINE INVESTMENT BANK.
+507. For example, ceremonies in Gaza (Khan Yunis) held on July 20, 2002, August 28, 2002, March 20, 2003 and March 30, 2003 honored the families of "martyrs" - with the family members each being called up to the dais to receive both their certificates and their checks, drawn on Rakad Salem's account at Defendant PALESTINE INVESTMENT BANK.

-516. The events were also widely covered both in print and broadcast media around the world.
+508. The events were also widely covered both in print and broadcast media around the world.

-517. For example, on July 10, 2002, The New York Times reported that Iraq sent large cash payments, using U.S. dollar-denominated banknotes, to the families of Palestinian suicide bombers, further cementing Saddam's popularity among the Palestinians.
+509. On July 10, 2002, The New York Times reported that Iraq sent large cash payments to Palestinian suicide bombers, further cementing Saddam's popularity among the Palestinians.